 The ALEKS test assesses your pre-calculus algebraic and trigonometric preparedness.
 A minimum ALEKS score is required to be eligible to enroll in selected mathematics, science, economics, and business courses.
 For more information about the ALEKS math assessment and to take the test, please visit the ALEKS website.

-If you are a new engineering first-year freshman student, you will be pre-enrolled in an Applied Math (APPM) course based on your first ALEKS assessment score (see courses and minimum scores for enrollment at the ALEKS website).
+If you are a new engineering first-year freshman student, you may be pre-enrolled in an Applied Math (APPM) course based on your first ALEKS assessment score (see courses and minimum scores for enrollment at the ALEKS website).

 APPM 1235 Pre-Calculus for Engineers - A four-credit course developing techniques and concepts prerequisite to engineering calculus through the study of trigonometric, exponential, logarithmic, polynomial, and other functions.
 Requires a first ALEKS score of 61% or higher.

 APPM 1340/1345 - Calculus 1A with Algebra (APPM 1340) and Calculus 1B with Algebra (APPM 1345) are each four-credit courses that together cover the material of Calculus 1 for engineering-bound students, spread over two semesters to allow for a slower-paced development of Calculus 1 foundation, knowledge and skills.
 The APPM 1340/1345 two-course sequence includes a four-week review of algebra and trigonometry, although not as much as in APPM 1235 (Pre-Calculus for Engineers).
 Thus, the APPM 1340/1345 sequence is appropriate for students with high proficiency in trigonometry who want to take calculus at a slower pace.